cathy drumm equitation kinidfull training

 Lessons & Training

-Cathy gives regular weekly lessons at a number of barns within an hour drive from Easthampton and Lanesborough MA.
+Cathy gives regular weekly lessons at a number of barns within an hour drive from Lanesborough MA.
 She also gives private lessons at students’ homes.

 Contact Cathy or friend her on Facebook